Chuc-Linh/B07-intern-develop-web-/README.md

 # 📘 Web Interface Programming

-Hello 👋, đây là **bài tập lập trình web** của một nhóm gồm 4 sinh viên năm 2 của sinh viên SGU Chúng mình là **[Vo Nhat Long, Nguyen Gia Bao, Vong Vien Phi, Lam Duy Chuc Linh]** ✨
+Hello 👋  this is the web programming assignment of a group of 4 second-year SGU students.
-Hiện tại tụi mình đang theo đuổi lĩnh vực **Lập trình Web** với niềm đam mê xây dựng các sản phẩm hữu ích và chia sẻ kiến thức đến cộng đồng.
+We are **[Vo Nhat Long, Nguyen Gia Bao, Vong Vien Phi, Lam Duy Chuc Linh]** ✨ We are currently pursuing the field of Web Programming with a passion for building useful products and sharing knowledge with the community.

 ---

 ## 🎯 Learning Objectives